History of the Patriarchs of Alexandria

+History

 The earlier portions of the text are derived mainly from Eusebius and Coptic tradition.
 But from the 6th century onwards, the biographies grow longer and often seem to derive from documents written by eyewitnesses of the events recorded.
-The Muslim conquest of Egypt is recorded, and a vivid eyewitness account included of the overthrow of the last Umayyad Caliph, Marwan II.
+The portion on the 6th century history of the Coptic patriarchs, as well as the Muslim conquest of Egypt, the biographies of Pope Benjamin I of Alexandria and his four successors until Pope Simeon I of Alexandria, are recorded by George the Archdeacon in the early eighth century.
+A vivid eyewitness account of the overthrow of the last Umayyad Caliph, Marwan II, is also included.

+In the tenth century, the Coptic bishop of Hermopolis, Severus Ibn al-Muqaffaʿ, compiled the book in Arabic.
 Severus also relates the famous miracle of moving the Mokattam Mountain during the ruling of the Fatimid Caliph Al-Muizz around 975 (as an eyewitness of that period).

+It was subsequenrtly continued by others including Michael, bishop of Tinnis (11th century, writing in Coptic, covering 880 to 1046), Mawhub ibn Mansur ibn Mufarrig, deacon of Alexandria, and Pope Mark III of Alexandria (for 1131 to 1167).
 The complete text has since then been expanded with appendices and continuations running up to 1894.
 Indeed, one unpublished manuscript continues the text until 1923.

-Evetts stopped with the 52nd Patriarch, Joseph, who died in 849.
-Subsequent material was published and translated by various scholars led by O. H. E. Burmester, in Cairo.

 Translations

 In 1713 Eusèbe Renaudot published the Latin translation Historia patriarcharum alexandrinorum jacobitarum.
 A scholarly Arabic edition was started by Christian Friedrich Seybold (1904).